theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Mizar was a precocious child, and seemed to combine within himself the good qualities of both the races whose blood was intermingled in his veins.
 He lived in an atmosphere of politics, and it is little wonder that, as he grew up, he began to take a keen interest in them.
 The country was in a disturbed condition; for its King, Chenkuddeva, was perpetually at war with a neighbouring King, Ugraperuvalathi, who reigned over the Pandya country and held his court at what is now Madura.
 Although there was this constant state of warfare, the common people of the country were affected by it than one would suppose possible, and the merchants succeeded in procuring their goods and despatching their vessels almost as regularly as though the land had been in a condition of profound peace.
 For example, Madura was the seat of a Kind of University, or perhaps rather a great school of poets and philosophers, which had a wide reputation over the whole of the south of India, and was considered far better than anything that existed in the Chola Kingdom.
 In spite of the frequent wars, it never seems to have occurred to anyone that there was the slightest danger or difficulty in Mizar's attaching himself to the Madura University, which he accordingly did, and even apparantly took part in certain Court functions in that town, being a person of some consideration in consequence of his wealth as his father made him an unusually large allowance.

 At that court he met the poet Tiruvalluvar, the writer of the Kural, and was present on the occasion when the latter received the public honour which was adjudged to him because of the excellency of his poems.
 Tiruvalluvar seems to have been born at Mylapore, within a couple of miles of our Headquarters, but was a man of low caste--a weaver or something of that sort.
 Consequently he was not at all well received by the authorities of the University, and, at first, they declined to allow him to present his poem for the competition which was taking place.
 He contrived, however, to persuade one of the authorities to read it before condemning it; and this man was so much struck by its excellence, that he somehow managed to get it accepted.
 The judges pronounced it by far the best that had been sent in, but still the terrible caste prejud ice prevented its author from receiving full recognition.
 It appears to have been the custom that the successful competitiors should the occupy an elevated seat where they were the observed of all observers.
-Because of his low caste, Tiruvallur was not allowed to take his place with

-Chart XLVII b
-South India

-(Birth of Mizar)

-A.D.222 the other victors, but the manuscript of his book was put upon the elevated seat in his place.
+Because of his low caste, Tiruvallur was not allowed to take his place with the other victors, but the manuscript of his book was put upon the elevated seat in his place.
 When however the successful composition came to be read in public, it was so emphatically the best that it took the popular fancy by storm and in spite of his caste he was called by acclamation to occupy the seat which his work had earned.
 Much interested by all this, Mizar made friends with the poet, saw a good deal of him and kept up a correspondence with him after his return to Mylapore.

+Chart XLVII b - South India - (Birth of Mizar) A.D.222

 Mizar was distinctly an able young man and distinguished himself at the Madura University--so much so indeed, that King Ugraperuvalathi offered him the opportunity of entering his service and of residing permanently in the Pandya Kingdom, instead of returning to his own country.
 He was wise enough to decline this dangerous honour, and indeed he lost nothing by doing so; for when his own King, Chenkddeva, heard of it, he at once offered him an equivalent position in his own court, which Mizar promptly accepted.
 He had a keen delight in the exercise of diplomacy and even when quite young he had developed, to a high degree, the art of persuading and managing people, so that he was useful in politics, though he was much disgusted with some of the political methods which he encountered.
 His father, Lentulus, took eager interest in all this work, though he himself, being of foreign birth and besides fully occupied with the business which he had taken up, bore no direct part in it, but only advised and guided his son..